 Here are 20 techniques to help you optimize your mindful eating process.
 Learn to approach each bite you take with curiosity, gratitude, and non-judgment.

 1. Pay Attention While Eating

-You’re great at multitasking.
-Your modern lifestyle has made you a deft juggler at doing many things at the same time.
-And the best time you do this when you’re eating.
+The modern lifestyle has made you a deft juggler at doing many things at the same time.
+And the time you do this most often is when you are eating.

-Even when you’re served a fine meal, your best attention to it is before you pick up the spoon, when you take a picture.
-Soon after, your interest veers off to sharing that pic with your friends and followers.
+Even when you are about to start a fine meal at a great place, your best attention to it comes before you even pick up the spoon – when you take a picture and share it with your friends and followers.

 2. Do Not Rush Through Eating

-- Do you always need to hurry when you are eating?
+- Do you always feel you need to rush through your eating?